Stephan Morais: Career

 In 2017, Morais left Caixa to co-found his own independent investment fund, Indico Capital Partners, alongside Caixa colleague Ricardo Torgal, and Talkdesk co-founder Cristina Fonseca.
 Indico is an Iberia focused, industry agnostic, multi stage fund, albeit with a focus on early stage to Series A.

 In 2020, Indico was chosen by Google for Startups as the partner fund for their accelerator program, which was launched in the same year and is now on its 3rd edition.
-In 2022, a climate-action strategy was launched with the Indico Blue Fund, that backs Blue Economy sustainable startups and SMEs based in Portugal.
+In 2022, a climate-action strategy was launched with the Indico Blue Fund, that backs sustainable blue economy startups and SMEs based in Portugal.

 Since 2019, Indico has invested 35 million euros in 30 companies, including Tier, Anchorage Digital, Eleos insurance and Remote, which have raised more than 1.5 billion euros from global investors, making it the leading independent venture capital fund in Portugal.
-Morais is currently the Managing General Partner at Indico Capital Partners.
+Morais is currently the managing general partner at Indico Capital Partners.